 ACT Down Syndrome Association

 Alicia is the mother of a 12-year-old son with Down syndrome.
-Alicia is the President of the ACT Down Syndrome Association and was a former member of the ACT Office of Disability Board.
+Alicia is a Committee Member of the ACT Down Syndrome Association and was a former member of the ACT Office of Disability Board.
 She is a member of the ACT Disability Education Reference Group, member of ACT Council of Social Service and Board member of Down Syndrome Australia (DSA).
 Alicia’s career has spanned across 25 years in education and training, and she has been an activist and advocate for social change during this time.
 Alicia is currently employed as a corporate trainer in mental health.
 When she can Alicia enjoys mountain bike riding.

 Andrew Scotford – Ordinary Director

 Andrew Scotford is the General Manager of the Canberra Institute of Technology Student Association Inc (CITSA).
 He is passionate about working in the ever-changing VET sector, improving student outcomes via student support and commercial services.
 Across his 13 years’ experience in sports management at all levels of Australian sport he has continued to develop a deep understanding of how good organisations or individuals become great.
 He thoroughly enjoys working in the not-for-profit sector to help get things done.